Working with other funders of health research

 Any member of the public can register as a volunteer to get involved in supporting dementia studies.
 Researchers are also encouraged to identify potential participants, screen and contact volunteers and participate in feasibility studies.
 The JDR initiative has organised campaigns in the NHS in order to raise awareness amongst staff and help them engage with patients better.

-NIHR Health Protection Research Units (HPRUs) are NIHR-funded research partnerships between leading universities and Public Health England (PHE) that act as centres of excellence in multidisciplinary health protection research in England.
+NIHR Health Protection Research Units (HPRUs) are NIHR-funded research partnerships between leading universities and the UK Health Security Agency (UKHSA) that act as centres of excellence in multidisciplinary health protection research in England.

 NHS Blood & Transplant